-There are several sources for strength of schedule, including four of the six BCS computer components and the NCAA itself.
-Note that these rankings are for schedules played and will differ from preseason rankings.
+There are several sources for strength of schedule, including five of the six BCS computer components and the NCAA itself (Peter Wolfe’s BCS rankings come out on Oct.
+20).
+Note that these rankings are for strength of schedule to date and will differ from preseason rankings.

 For comparison purposes, we will use Phil Steele’s preseason strength of schedule rankings.
 Click the title to view the complete rankings for each source:

 The Florida Gators, currently 4-2 and ranked 22nd in the AP Poll, topped Phil Steele’s preseason list.
 Florida has already faced two AP Top Ten teams in Miami (FL) and LSU, and the Gators lost to both on the road.
 UF travels to No. 14 Missouri this weekend and later plays No. 15 Georgia, No. 11 South Carolina, and No. 5 Florida State.

 NCAA (vs. FBS & FCS, games played only)

 This NCAA ranking is based solely on the winning percentage of past opponents.
 Georgia’s past opponent’s (Clemson, South Carolina, North Texas, LSU, Tennessee, and Missouri) have a combined 29 wins and eight losses.
 Utah’s past opponents (Utah State, Weber State, Oregon State, BYU, UCLA, and Stanford) have 23 wins and 14 losses.

 Conference breakdown: SEC (4), Pac-12 (3), ACC (1), Big 12 (1), Big Ten (1)

 NCAA (vs. FBS & FCS, games played and future games)